Doris-Data/sql-datawarehouse--project/README.md

 │
 ├── datasets/

-# Raw datasets used for the project (ERP and CRM data)
+## Raw datasets used for the project (ERP and CRM data)

 │
 ├── docs/

-# Project documentation and architecture details
+## Project documentation and architecture details

 │   ├── etl.drawio

-# Draw.io file shows all different techniquies and methods of ETL
+## Draw.io file shows all different techniquies and methods of ETL

 │   ├── data_architecture.drawio

-# Draw.io file shows the project's architecture
+## Draw.io file shows the project's architecture

 │   ├── data_catalog.md

-# Catalog of datasets, including field descriptions and metadata
+## Catalog of datasets, including field descriptions and metadata

 │   ├── data_flow.drawio
-# Draw.io file for the data flow diagram
+## Draw.io file for the data flow diagram

 │   ├── data_models.drawio
-# Draw.io file for data models (star schema)
+## Draw.io file for data models (star schema)

 │   ├── naming-conventions.md
-# Consistent naming guidelines for tables, columns, and files
+## Consistent naming guidelines for tables, columns, and files
 │
 ├── scripts/
-# SQL scripts for ETL and transformations
+## SQL scripts for ETL and transformations

 │   ├── bronze/
-# Scripts for extracting and loading raw data
+## Scripts for extracting and loading raw data

 │   ├── silver/
-# Scripts for cleaning and transforming data
+## Scripts for cleaning and transforming data

 │   ├── gold/
-# Scripts for creating analytical models
+## Scripts for creating analytical models

 │
 ├── tests/
-# Test scripts and quality files
+## Test scripts and quality files

 │
 ├── README.md
-# Project overview and instructions
+## Project overview and instructions

 ├── LICENSE
-# License information for the repository
+## License information for the repository

 ├── .gitignore
-# Files and directories to be ignored by Git
+## Files and directories to be ignored by Git

 └── requirements.txt
-# Dependencies and requirements for the project
+## Dependencies and requirements for the project

  License

 This project is licensed under the [MIT License](LICENSE).

-You are free to use, modify, and share this project with proper attribution.
+## Attribution
+This project was built by following the SQL Datawarehouse PROJECT tutorial by Data with Baraa.
+The project structure, SQL scripts, datasets,diagram are based on the original project.

  About Me